thedynamiclinker/sudocode/usr/src/bash.md

 1: ...

-0: Hey, if you want, you can help me fix this one and we can sent it upstream together.
+0: If you want, you can help me fix this one and we can sent it upstream together.
 It's just some extremely convoluted C code that's been maintained by one guy named Chet for the past god knows how many years.

 1: I'm not sure I'd be much help.
 I'm not very good at C.